Cai Xukun: 2021–2022: First studio album, Madame Tussauds Hong Kong and "Hug Me"

-On April 6, 2021, Kun announced on both Weibo and Instagram that his new album would be available soon and released the names of the first 3 tracks of the album as well as the intro: #0000FF on April 9, 2021.
-The album has exceeded 1 million reservations after 2 hours of release on QQ Music, become the fastest artist to do so in 2021.
+On April 6, 2021, Kun announced on both Weibo and Instagram that his new album would be available soon and released the names of the first 4 tracks of the album on April 9, 2021.
+The album, 迷, exceeded 1 million pre-orders within 2 hours of release on QQ Music, making him the fastest artist to do so in 2021.
+He took part in the production and A&R planning for the album, and also served as the director of the MV for "#0000FF".
+Within 24 hours of its launch, the album won the top five album sales award on Tencent Music.

-On December 16, 2021, Madam Tussauds in Hong Kong revealed Kun's first ever wax figure.
-The figure wears the outfit Kun wore at World's Got Talent 2019 and joins the attraction's 'Fashion Zone'.
+On December 16, Madame Tussauds Hong Kong revealed Kun's wax figure, which wears the outfit he wore at World's Got Talent in 2019 and joins the attraction's "Fashion Zone".